Skip to main content

 In many ways, the Constitution as we know it results from their landmark decisions.

-The strange story behind the most cited case in American history: THE MIRANDA DECISION
+The strange story behind the most-cited Supreme Court case in American history, the Miranda decision

-The strange story behind the most cited case in American history: THE MIRANDA DECISION
+The strange story behind the most-cited Supreme Court case in American history, the Miranda decision

-Dear Chief: It is coming up on twenty-five years since, fresh out of law school, I reported for duty as your clerk on the Supreme Court.
+Dear Chief: It is coming up on 25 years since, fresh out of law school, I reported for duty as your clerk on the Supreme Court.

 A quarter-century of judicial history, as seen—and made—by our only retired Supreme Court justice, a man whose allegiance to the Constitution often forced him to act against his personal preferences.